RobotLocomotion/drake/geometry/render/dev/render_server/README.md

 # Server API

-A given server implementation is required to implement an "Upload Endpoint" and a "Render Endpoint".
-The client will first upload a scene file to the upload endpoint, and then subsequently request a rendering for the now-uploaded file.
+A given server implementation is required to implement a "Render Endpoint" to which the client will issue a [`POST` request][html_post] with an [html `<form>`][html_form] and then await a rendered image response.
+The `POST` from the client will include uploading the scene file being uploaded, in addition to a variety of other metadata attributes related to the image being rendered (such as `width` and `height`), as well as the full specification of the drake sensor intrinsics being rendered.

+The server is **expected to block** (delay sending a response) until it is ready to transmit the final rendered image back to the client.
+This provides for an easier implementation of the server, as well as this single endpoint is the only form of communication the client will initiate with the server.
+If the server fails to respond with a valid image file, the client will produce an error and halt the simulation being rendered.

 **Your server is required to send a valid [HTTP response code][http_responses] in both the event of success and failure.**  As a special note about `flask`